 Wieben CM: Estimated Annual Agricultural Pesticide Use by Major Crop or Crop Group for States of the Conterminous United States, 1992–2017.
 U.S. Geological Survey; 2019. https://www.sciencebase.gov/catalog/item/5d88c231e4b0c4f70d0ab2c6, Accessed 8 July 2020.

 Pesticide Use Reporting – 2017 Summary Data [https://www.cdpr.ca.gov/docs/pur/pur17rep/17_pur.htm] Accessed: 8 Aug 2020.

 Thanks to Lara Handler and Sanford Garner from ILS for their assistance in literature searching.
 We would like to thank Courtney Lemeris and Sophie Hearn from ICF for their technical expertise in Tableau.

 This work was supported by the National Toxicology Program at the National Institute of Environmental Health Sciences, National Institutes of Health with portions of this work performed by ILS under contract No WA OROC-4-25.
-Open Access funding provided by the National Institutes of Health (NIH).
+Open Access funding provided by the National Institute of Environmental Health Sciences (NIEHS).

 Ethics approval and consent to participate

 The authors declare that they have no competing interests.

 Springer Nature remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.